frostie/UltraUnitySandbox/README.md

     // Where textField = TMPro text box; text = text component of textField; myInt = an int variable

 ## FindObjectOfType<>()
-Allows an object to access another class:
+Allows an object to access an object from another class:

     private void Start()
     {